dwalleck/dwalleck.com/input/posts/career-in-testing.md

 - configuration management

+# You might learn a bit about data analytics

-# You’ll get really good at parsing and outputting files
+You’ll get really good at parsing and outputting files.
 Wait, where did this one come from?

-# You'll learn about source control and configuration management

-Use Git.
-Never check-in credentials.
-Get smart about storing your secrets.

 # You'll learn how to be a better communicator